kyma-project/kyma/tests/function-controller/README.md

 ### Install dependencies

-This project uses `dep` as a dependency manager.
+This project uses `go modules` as a dependency manager.
 To install all required dependencies, use the following command:

 ```bash
 go mod download
 ```

-### Verify the code

-To check if the code is correct and you can push it, run the `before-commit.sh` script.
-It builds the application, runs tests, and checks the status of the vendored libraries.
-It also runs the static code analysis and ensures that the formatting of the code is correct.